Aneks1/Aneks1/README.md

 # 🌈 Hi I'm Aneks

-I'm just a guy who likes programming and making (unuseful) things.
+I'm just a guy who likes programming and making (useless) things.
 I have a lot of projects in mind.

 ## Languages I know